Farzad-R/LLM-Zero-to-Hundred/README.md

 * Dynamic Functionality: Identify and execute the most pertinent Python functions in response to user queries, expanding the scope of what the chatbot can achieve.
 * Web-Integrated Responses: The second GPT model seamlessly combines user queries with content retrieved from web searches, providing rich and context-aware responses.
 * Website-Specific Queries: When users inquire about a specific website, the model dynamically calls a function to load, vectorize, and create a vectordb from the site's content.
-* Memory: DeepWebQuery boasts a memory feature that allows it to retain information about user interactions.
+* Memory: WebRAGQuery boasts a memory feature that allows it to retain information about user interactions.
 This enables a more coherent and context-aware conversation by keeping track of previous questions and answers.
 * Vectordb Interactions: Users can query the content of the vectordb by starting their questions with ** and exit the RAG conversation by omitting ** from the query. ** can trigger the third GPT model for RAG Q&A.
 * Chainlit Interface: The user-friendly interface is built using Chainlit, enhancing the overall user experience.
-* Diverse Search Capabilities: DeepWebQuery supports a variety of searches, including text, news, PDFs, images, videos, maps, and instant responses.
+* Diverse Search Capabilities: WebRAGQuery supports a variety of searches, including text, news, PDFs, images, videos, maps, and instant responses.
 * Overcoming Knowledge-Cutoff Limitations: This chatbot transcends knowledge-cutoff limitations, providing answers based on the latest internet content and even allowing users to ask questions about webpage content.

 YouTube video: